sourceplusplus/interface-jetbrains/docs/markdown/01-introduction/09-subscribe-to-artifact.md

 ![](../../images/plugin/Subscribed%20Artifact.png)

 The greyed out S++ symbol indicates that the artifact is subscribed to and runtime data will be collected but that there is none available.

-Once the artifact has been executed and runtime data becomes available the S++ mark will update its color to reflect this.
+Once the artifact has been executed and runtime data becomes available the S++ mark will update its color:

 ![](../../images/plugin/Active%20Artifact.png)